 So what’s Brown’s chart like?
 And what do the dwarf planets he’s discovered have to say?
 He’s certainly had an impact on astrology, which traditionally works with the known cosmic bodies within our solar system—look at how busy the chart is below with Eris, Sedna, Makemake, Gonggong, Quaoar, Haumea, and Orcus included.

-In his chart, a Sun-North-Node-Mercury-Jupiter conjunction in Gemini in the 8th house suggests a ambitious, penetrating, highly communicative and intelligent mind.
-This stellium in the 8th, with that house’s Plutonian association, suggests a fascination with deep research, the formerly unknown or even taboo, as well as transformation—and he and his colleagues are clearly transforming understanding of the furthest reaches of the solar system.
+In his chart, a Sun-North-Node-Mercury-Jupiter conjunction in Gemini in the 8th house suggests an ambitious, penetrating, highly communicative and intelligent mind.
+This stellium in the 8th, with that house’s Plutonian association, suggests a fascination with deep research, the formerly unknown or even taboo, as well as transformation—and he and his colleagues are clearly transforming our understanding of the furthest reaches of the solar system.
 It’s also true, as he hinted—all that Gemini points to an open, curious, questioning mind, one capable of recognizing some of the value of astrology while simultaneously operating at the outer reaches of scientific achievement.

 Meanwhile, that stellium squares another powerhouse grouping: Mars, Pluto, Uranus, the Moon, and Haumea in Virgo in the 11th house.
 Virgo’s capacity for research and analysis, its prodigious ability to patiently sift through and find the gems within vast amounts of data, serves him well in his work combing the mind-boggling amount of information the deep-space Hubble and now Webb telescopes are producing.